WenbinFei/wenbinfei.github.io/about/index.md

 ### Academic Experience
-Currently, Wenbin is working as a Research Fellow at The University of Melbourne.
-He completed his PhD at The University of Melbourne in 2020, received an Master degree from the University of Chinese Academy of Sciences in 2014 and a Bachelor diploma from Chang‘an University, China in 2011.
+Wenbin is working as a Research Fellow at The University of Melbourne after completing his PhD at the same University in 2020, received an Master degree from the University of Chinese Academy of Sciences in 2014 and a Bachelor diploma from Chang‘an University, China in 2011.

 #### Reserach
-My passion is to discover the mechanism of thermal–hydraulic–mechanical–chemical (THMC) process in geomaterials at multi-scale, then apply the findings to engineering applications.
-I have developed an platform to study the fluid flow and heat transfer in porous media at particle/pore scale using advanced techniques including image processing algorithms, complex network theory and machine learning techniques.
+Wenbin discovers the mechanism of Thermal–Hydraulic–Mechanical–Chemical (THMC) process in geomaterials at multi-scale, then apply the findings to engineering applications. he has developed an platform to study THMC in porous media at particle/pore scale using advanced techniques including image processing algorithms, complex network theory and machine learning techniques.
 For the development of the platform, I worked as a Data Scientist using tools such as pandas, opencv, networkx and graph-tool for data collection, scikit-learn and TensorFlow for data analysis, and matplitlib, seaborn and plotly for data visulisation.
 I also coupled ABAQUS and ECLIPSE to simulate the THMC process of Carbon Dioxide Storage at large project scale.

 The outputs of my research can also be implemented for engineering applications such as: